anshikaagarwal/zomentum_backend_assignment/README.md

 # zomentum_backend
-## Movie theatre ticket booking system in nodejs and mongodb
+## REST interface for a movie theatre ticket booking system in Nodejs and Mongodb
 **Here is the link to screenshots: https://drive.google.com/file/d/1_XCWPYlacqtE_DzR9uz8zKJWTttAIz8v/view?usp=sharing**

 ### Endpoints in the api